 After all this rehabilitation, I needed to take the RG-10 out and use it, so last Saturday on Opening Day of squirrel season it came with me, and was actually used to deliver a coup de grace.

 Cheap guns do have their place in the firearms food chain.
 People who can’t afford anything better have a need for protection, too; and there are places where no one in his sense would put a good gun: a tackle box used for salt water fishing is one of them.
 I bought this POS specifically for the latter reason.
-If it rusted to pieces or fell over the side of my boat in the coastal waters of North Carolina, well, I’d not weep too much.
+If it rusted to pieces or fell over the side of my boat in the coastal waters of North Carolina, well, I’d not have wept too much.
 A tackle box gun is used when you catch a fish so big that you don’t want it in the boat with you: you just shoot it in the head and tow it home.
-My RG-10 is now back in the box, and with any luck I'll do just that at Oak Island next Summer.
+My RG-10 went back with me to Oak Island in the Summer.